Applied and Technical Studiesufv.ca/trades

-The Automotive Collision Repair and Refinishing program requires continuous attendance throughout the program to successfully complete all requirements.
-Students will be expected to attend all every week for the duration of the entire program.
+The Automotive Collision Repair and Refinishing program requires continuous attendance to successfully complete all requirements for the program.
+Students will be expected to attend all classes every week for the duration of the entire program.

 Students must meet the attendance requirements as outlined in their individual program guides.
 See UFV's Attendance policy (62).

 Students who do not receive a Credit (CR) grade in all required areas by the end of May can apply to their instructor for re-entry into the program the following year.
 Students who reapply may register as upgrading students and must complete all program requirements no later than May of the following year.
-See upgrading policy for more details.
+See Upgrading section for more details.

 Unacceptable academic performance may, at the discretion of the instructor, include poor attendance, slow progress in theory and practical tasks, and/or lack of satisfactory participation in class activities.
 See UFV's Attendance policy (62).

 Applied and Technical Studies students are expected to conduct themselves in a mature and responsible manner, and will be held responsible for their actions, whether acting alone or in group.
 See UFV's Student Academic Misconduct policy (70) and Safe Student Learning Community policy (204).

 If a student wishes not to continue, they will need to initiate a withdrawal at the Office of the Registrar.